ostamand/rolling-balls/README.md

 The rules are simple.
 Both the player and the opponent control a ball sitting on a square platform while a gift (the target) is also located on it.
 Each time either the player or the opponent reaches the gift it gets one point.
 Inversely, each time a ball falls off the platform the respective opponent gets one point.
 The first one to get to 20 points wins the game.

+- To play the game navigate to the [Download](#download) section.
+Available for Windows and Android.
+- To learn more on how the opponent was trained using reinforcement learning follow this [link](https://ostamand.github.io/rl/2018/12/08/unity-ai.html) to my blog.
+- To train your own agent using the provided training environement with 12 parallel agents use these [steps](#installation)

 ## Download

 The game is available for Windows & Android.